paulkwalton/OS-deployment/README.md

 Windows 10

 1. Download and install a Windows ISO in VMware Workstation.
-Enable EBS within Vmware to allow Bitlocker disk Encryption
+Enable VBS within Vmware (Advanced Option) to allow Bitlocker disk Encryption
 2. Install VMware Tools and Fully patch the Windows Virtual Machine.
 3. Create a VMware Template from this image for future deployments (Less than 8gb and install goes slow)
 4. Install Git For Windows.